China

 TOTAL: 1 and 1 shared destroyed.

-(a) Mitsubishi G3M2 Model 21 from No. 3 Shotai of Kanoya Kokutai, JNAF, which crashed burning near the town of Banshan.
+(a) Mitsubishi G3M1 Model 11 from 3rd Shotai of Kanoya Kokutai, IJNAF, which crashed burning near the Ban Shan area.

 (b) Claimed in combat with Type 89 torpedo bombers from the Japanese carrier Kaga.
 The Chinese pilots claimed 17 destroyed enemy aircraft but the actual losses were six shot down and two ditched in Hangchow Bay.